 |Inexpensive color, because it takes less colorant to put a thin wash on the glaze surface than to color a slip or a glaze.|

-To read the rest of this article, download your free copy of Four Great Ceramic Glazing Techniques: How to Formulate Successful Crystalline Glazes, Add Depth Through Slip Trailing and Color Washes, and Glaze in the Majolica (Maiolica) Style by clicking the button below…
+To read the rest of this article, download your free copy of Five Great Ceramic Glazing Techniques: From Crystals to Majolica (Maiolica), a Guide to Beautiful Glaze Surfaces by clicking the button below...

 by Emily Donahoe

 Sarah Jaeger is a fan of color.
 Here, we share her glazing process and a few of her glaze recipes.
 It all begins with the pot itself.
 Making a form that gives you glaze design ideas can jumpstart your creative process.
 Then comes the surface: from planning a design on the glazed surface of a pot to applying slip trailing designs, wax resist, and washes of color, Jaeger brings it all together in a joyful result.